Data Extraction and Automation

 - Student Google Workspace Email: Required, must be the primary email address, not an alias.

-- Teacher Google Workspace Email: Required, this is the primary teacher of the course.
+- Teacher Google Workspace Email: Required, this is the primary teacher for the course.
 Co-teachers are not supported by Little SIS Sync but can be added at will by teachers in Google Classroom.
 This email must be the primary email address, not an alias.

-A class alias is a unique string used by the Little SIS Sync Agent to nickname the course in Google Classroom and connect it with an unchanging value in your SIS.
+A class alias is a unique string used by the Little SIS Sync Premium to nickname the course in Google Classroom and connect it with an unchanging value in your SIS.
 The alias may be a composite of values, for example, ENG12-3-001-1617.
 Each class alias must be unique across the whole domain, across time.
 There is no need to include aliases in your export.
 Once you import data to the Little SIS Sync Agent, you can create aliases using the Expression Builder.

 The data needed for the alias may exist in multiple files or tables.
-You can export and join the data in Little SIS Sync Agent using a unique database key like Student ID or Course ID.
+You can export and join the data in Little SIS Sync Premium using a unique database key like Student ID or Course ID.
 Always include database IDs if you intend to perform joins downstream in Little SIS Sync.

 Student Information Systems typically have a normalized relational data structure behind the scenes.
 Each entity type, teachers, students, courses, course sections, and student enrollments, has its own table and a unique ID field.
 The unique ID is used to relate records across tables.